naz14/Pan-Coronavirus-Gene-Regulatory-Networks/README.md

 **Layla Hosseini-Gerami (Partipant)**
 I'm a PhD student based at the Centre for Molecular Informatics at the University of Cambridge in the areas of bioinformatics and cheminformatics.
 My work focuses on network/systems biology methods using gene expression and molecular interaction (e.g. protein-protein interaction) data to understand drug mechanism of action.

+**Nazia Ahmed (Partipant)**
+I'm a PhD student computational biology student at the University of Leeds in UK.
+My my research interests are genomics, brain cancer and network analysis.

 ## Useful Resources

 ### Gene Expression/Omics Databases